bensivo/mapo/packages/mapo-configure/README.md

 # Mapo Configure

-Perfom one-time setup of mapo VM instances (created with mapo-infra), using ansible
+Deploy mapo to a VM using ansible.
+Run after deploying the VM with 'mapo-infra'

 The ansible playbook in this folder does these actions:
 - Install Nginx, certbox, and python3-certbot-nginx